It can meet the needs of a range of trainee teachers, including:

 • Assessment practices

-The guided learning hours for this course are 360 – 465 hours.
+The guided learning hours for the Level 5 Diploma in Education and Training course are 360 – 465 hours.
 As the course assignments are on-line, students may study completely at their own pace.

 Learners must meet the following minimum criteria: